sl1453/sl1453.github.io/index.md

   - "/assets/img/cover29.jpg" : "On Stage, Hainan."
   - "/assets/img/cover30.jpg" : "At Brandeis: When I'm Not in the Lab"
 ---
-Welcome to my little Asteroid B-678! 🪐
+Welcome to Asteroid B-678! 🪐, where share my adventures in science and beyond!

 I'm Shican, but friends call me Claire.
 I graduated with a Ph.D. 🎓 in biology from Georgetown University.
-Before you click away thinking it's all serious and science-y, here’s why you might want to stick around a little longer!

-Ever wondered what it's like to blend physics ⚛️ and biology 🔬 in the lab, teach with passion🦉, or transform experimental data into stunning visuals🌌 Or maybe you're curious about my artsy side👩‍🎨 or my influencer blog that fuses science with lifestyle tips🏄🏼‍♂️?
+Before you click away, check out how I blend physics ⚛️ and biology 🔬 in the lab, teach with passion🦉, or transform experimental data into stunning visuals🌌 Or maybe you're curious about my influencer blog that fuses science with lifestyle tips🏄🏼‍♂️, or even my artsy side👩‍🎨?
+P.S.: If you see this, it means I successfully taught myself website building.
+Scripts are available in my repository for anyone interested!

-Well, don't just take my word for it.
 Head to the [**About**](about) page to dive in.
-I promise I won't overshare like I do with my friends.
+I promise I won't overshare.

-P.S.: If you see this, it means I successfully taught myself website building.
-I'm including my scripts here for anyone interested!